THE PURITAN

 Yes, the Nation of Israel and the Church/Ekklesia/Congregation of God are "called out" as one Elect company of saints.
 Both are called to be a "kingdom of priests" and a "holy nation".
 They are both in effect called to be "one nation under God".
 So this same drawing by the God of Israel is in fact the main Puritan dream.
 And it also provides the basis for their political motivation.
 We saw it in the Puritan history of the 1600's.
 We see today among today's Puritans on the 'Religious right'.
 And we shall see the vision of 'one nation under God" come into holy history in climactic fashion as this age comes to its grand and glorious conclusion.

 This dispensationalism that lays out separate destinies for the Church and for Israel is a dangerous doctrine.
-In alienating and cutting off the Jewish nation from the Church Age or from the Church we are departing from the Holy Scriptures into some manmade masonic religious division of God's end-time Elect.
-This alienation of the Jewish Nation from Christendom is not what Zechariah saw.
+In alienating and cutting off the Jewish nation from the Church Age or from the Church there is a departure from the Holy Scriptures which allows for no division or sectioning of God's end-time Elect who must include the redeemed Jewish House of Judah as well as the lost ten tribes and those who were once heathen Gentiles from nations and tribes all around the globe.
+This ultimate sidelining and alienation of the Jewish Nation from Christendom is not what Zechariah saw and prophesied in Holy Scripture.
 He saw all Israel saved.
-(Zech.12:7-13:1).
-SO did our Apostle Paul.
-(Rom.11) This churchy ecclessiastical misbehaviour may keep the crowds happy and sell well in the religious bazaars.
-But an 'aparheid of the Elect' has the very real potential of throwing up another shameful round of western antisemitic history.
-Remember, it is carnal Christians who do not know their Bibles and are not committed to Christ who commit acts of antisemitism against our yet to be saved Jewish brethren.
-Church history presents many sordid examples of this in the crusades, the Inquisitions, the Pogroms, and the Holocaust.
-All these things happened since the church decided to go up to meet the Roman Caesar at Nicea and we lost the Holy Scriptures.
-That put Christendom into the Dark Ages for a thousand years.
+(See Zech.12:7-13:1).
+Our Apostle Paul concurred.
+(See Rom.11) This ecclesiastical misbehavior may be politically expedient.
+And a happy Church-only ending to the story may keep the nationalist and socialist crowds happy and sell well in the religious bazaars.
+But an 'Apartheid of the Elect' is a very problematical piece of theology.
+Such an eschatology, departing as it does from Holy Scripture, has the very real potential of throwing up another shameful round of western antiSemitic history.
+Remember, it is carnal Christians who do not know their Bibles and are not committed to Christ who favor Hamas against Israel and who speak ill of our yet to be saved Jewish brethren.
+The more radical elements of them have a long sad history of commiting shameful acts of antiSemitism.
+Church history presents many sordid examples of this.
+We saw this happen in the Crusades, the Inquisitions, the Pogroms, and the Holocaust.
+All these things have been happening inside the Church sice the Church elders decided to go up to meet the Roman Caesar at Nicea.
+That was a sad and tragic event for true devoted Biblical Christianity.
+The common people in the West lost access to the Holy Scriptures soon after that epic meeting and collusion of God's holy people with Rome.
+That compromise and power grab by a Church acting like Gomer put Christendom into the Dark Ages.
+And that is where they stayed for a thousand years.

 God's chosen people are not destined to be